ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/page_index.rst

-.. index:: pair: page; BRKGA-MP-IPR Guide and Documentation
+.. index:: pair: page; BRKGA-MP-IPR Guide and Documentation - C++ Version
 .. _doxid-indexpage:

-BRKGA-MP-IPR Guide and Documentation
+BRKGA-MP-IPR Guide and Documentation - C++ Version
 ===============================================================================

 BRKGA-MP-IPR provides a *very easy-to-use* framework for the Multi-Parent